thingsboard/thingsboard.github.io/docs/pe/mqtt-broker/roadmap.md

 ## Upcoming Releases

+All features and capabilities available in the [Community Edition](/docs/mqtt-broker/roadmap/) are included.

 * **Advanced Dropped Message Tracking**
     * **Focus:** Data Integrity & Debugging
     * **Value:** Introduces detailed tracking and logging for all messages dropped by the broker (e.g., due to queue size limits, session expiry, rate limiting, or malformed packets).
 This provides **critical visibility** into data loss scenarios, essential for maintaining data integrity and troubleshooting high-volume deployments.